-All programmes offered by Laidlaw have been approved by the New Zealand Qualifications Authority for student allowance and student loan purposes, with the exception of the Postgraduate Diploma in Theology and the Master of Theology (only student loans available) and Certificate of Proficiency (neither loans nor allowances available).
+All programmes offered by Laidlaw have been approved by the New Zealand Qualifications Authority for student allowance and student loan purposes, with the exception of the Bachelor of Theology (Honours), the Postgraduate Certificate in Theology, the Postgraduate Diploma in Theology, and the Master of Theology (only student loans available) and Certificate of Proficiency (neither loans nor allowances available).
 Full-time and part-time domestic students may access student loans.
 However, student allowances are usually only available to students who are enrolled in at least 48 credits per semester (four courses) or 96 credits per year (seven courses).
 Student loans are usually only available to those who are enrolled in at least 30 credits per year (two courses).
-We encourage you to seek advice from Studylink in regard to your access to loans and allowances based on your enrolment.
+We encourage you to seek advice from StudyLink in regard to your access to loans and allowances based on your enrolment.

 Student loans and allowances are processed and administered directly by StudyLink.
-Students who intend applying for student loans and/or allowances should contact StudyLink directly on 0800 889 900 or online at www.studylink.govt.nz.
+Students who intend applying for student loans and/or allowances should contact StudyLink directly on 0800 889 900 or online at www.StudyLink.govt.nz.